paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-027-national-trails-system.md

 <a id="section-1247"></a>
 ## § 1247.
 State and local area recreation and historic trails
-**(a) Secretary of the Interior to encourage States, political subdivisions, and private interests; financial assistance for State and local projects** The Secretary of the Interior is directed to encourage States to consider, in their comprehensive statewide outdoor recreation plans and proposals for financial assistance for State and local projects submitted pursuant to the Land and Water Conservation Fund Act [[16 U.S.C.
-460](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-460)l–4 et seq.], needs and opportunities for establishing park, forest, and other recreation and historic trails on lands owned or administered by States, and recreation and historic trails on lands in or near urban areas.
-The Secretary is also directed to encourage States to consider, in their comprehensive statewide historic preservation plans and proposals for financial assistance for State, local, and private projects submitted pursuant to the Act of October 15, 1966 (80 Stat.
-915), as amended [[16 U.S.C.
-470](./chapter-1a-historic-sites-buildings-objects-and-antiquities.md#section-470) et seq.], needs and opportunities for establishing historic trails.
-He is further directed, in accordance with the authority contained in the Act of May 28, 1963 (77 Stat.
-49) [[16 U.S.C.
-460](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-460)l et seq.], to encourage States, political subdivisions, and private interests, including nonprofit organizations, to establish such trails.
+**(a) Secretary of the Interior to encourage States, political subdivisions, and private interests; financial assistance for State and local projects** The Secretary of the Interior is directed to encourage States to consider, in their comprehensive statewide outdoor recreation plans and proposals for financial assistance for State and local projects submitted pursuant to chapter 2003 of title 54, needs and opportunities for establishing park, forest, and other recreation and historic trails on lands owned or administered by States, and recreation and historic trails on lands in or near urban areas.
+The Secretary is also directed to encourage States to consider, in their comprehensive statewide historic preservation plans and proposals for financial assistance for State, local, and private projects submitted pursuant to division A of subtitle III of title 54, needs and opportunities for establishing historic trails.
+He is further directed, in accordance with the authority contained in chapter 2003 of title 54, to encourage States, political subdivisions, and private interests, including nonprofit organizations, to establish such trails.

 **(b) Secretary of Housing and Urban Development to encourage metropolitan and other urban areas; administrative and financial assistance in connection with recreation and transportation planning; administration of urban open-space program** The Secretary of Housing and Urban Development is directed, in administering the program of comprehensive urban planning and assistance under section 701 11 See References in Text note below. of the Housing Act of 1954, to encourage the planning of recreation trails in connection with the recreation and transportation planning for metropolitan and other urban areas.
 He is further directed, in administering the urban open-space program under title VII of the Housing Act of 1961 [[42 U.S.C.
 1500](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1500&num=0&edition=prelim) et seq.], to encourage such recreation trails.